Roseco-crs/git-101/README.md

+# GIT-101

+## Hands-on experiences with git commands
 Welcome.
-This is my first git project
+This is my first git project.